 Dismiss the confirmation prompt and you will then be asked to install :Email:

 Choose Yes and the software will automatically download and install the Outlook Add-In.
-This process is relatively quick, and upon completion if Outlook is open, you will be prompted to Restart Outlook in order to see the changes.
+This process is relatively quick.
+Upon completion, you will be prompted to restart Outlook if is running.

 :Email Ribbon Controls

 Once you (re)start Outlook, you will in the Outlook Explorer view find a new program group with SSProtect:Email controls, shown at the right of this cutout: